Serbia men's national handball team

-The Serbia men's national handball team represents Serbia in international handball competitions.
+The Serbia men's national handball team represents Serbia in international men's handball competitions.
 It is governed by the Serbian Handball Federation.

-Olympic Committee of FR Yugoslavia declared men's national handball team as the best male team of the year in 1999.
+In 1999, the Olympic Committee of Yugoslavia declared it the country's male team of the year.

 History

 2012 European Championship

 The 2012 European Men's Handball Championship was the tenth edition of the tournament and was held in Serbia from 15–29 January 2012 in the cities of Belgrade, Niš, Novi Sad and Vršac.

 Playing in front of their home crowd, the hosts were pitted in Group A against Denmark, Poland and Slovakia.
 They finished first in the group following victories against Denmark and Poland.

 In the main round the team faced Germany, Sweden and Macedonia.
 Serbia advanced again by defeating two of their three opponents and defeated Croatia in the semifinal 26–22.
 They faced Denmark in the final, after having already beaten them in the group stage.
 However, Denmark exacted upon revenge to emerge as champions.